Leeteuk: 2017–present: The Best Cooking Secrets, home shopping, reality shows and overseas works

 In August 2019, it was announced that Leeteuk would publish a cookbook targeted at single-person households.
 He became the first idol to do so.
 It was published on January 20, 2020.
 He appeared as a talent manager in Favorite Entertainment, a reality show aimed to produce a trot idol group, and began hosting the Japanese variety show Super Junior's Idol vs Idol with bandmate Yesung in July 2020.
 In the same month, he left The Best Cooking Secrets after being its host for more than three years.
 Following his departure, he appeared in several food related shows, as a chef in Home Cooking Live in August, as a host of Neighbourhood Two-Top in November, and as a cooking disciple in Soo-mi's Side Dishes between December 2020 to February 2021.
 He became a mentor for North Korean and overseas competitors in the reality competition People of Trot beginning in September 2020.

 In October, he hosted the 2020 Miss Korea beauty pageant, which aired online because of the COVID-19 pandemic in South Korea.
 Many events were broadcast online instead of being held in public because of social distancing rules implemented during the pandemic, which include the banning of public gatherings.
 Leeteuk hosted events such as the K-Pop Global Donation Concert World Is One, a charity concert organised by the Munhwa Broadcasting Corporation and World Vision Korea for their COVID-19 pandemic relief fund, the 26th Dream Concert, the 2020 Taekwondo Performance in Seoul, and the DMZ Concert, a part of the 2020 Live in DMZ festival—a peace festival which was held at Imjingak near the Korean Demilitarized Zone (DMZ).
 He returned to radio hosting Party B, which aired on the web radio Naver NOW, from September to December 2020.

+On July 5, 2023, Super Junior-L.S.S., a sub-unit group consisting of Super Junior bandmates Leeteuk, Siwon, and Shindong, debuted with their first Japanese single "Close The Shutter".
+The trio later made their official Korean debut on January 22, 2024 with the single "Suit Up".